viadeo/scalavro/README.md

 ## General Information
 - Built against Scala 2.10.2 with SBT 0.12.4
 - Depends upon [spray-json](https://github.com/spray/spray-json)
-- The `io` sub-project depends upon the Apache Java implementation of Avro (Version 1.7.5)
+- Depends upon the Apache Java implementation of Avro (Version 1.7.5)

 ## Current Capabilities
 - Dynamic Avro schema generation from vanilla Scala types
 - Avro protocol definitions and schema generation
 - Support for recursively defined record types
-- Convenient, dynamic binary IO
+- Convenient, dynamic binary and JSON (de)serialization
 - Avro RPC protocol representation and schema generation
 - Schema conversion to "Parsing Canonical Form" (useful for Avro RPC protocol applications)

 ## Current Limitations
-- JSON IO is not yet implemented
 - Schema resolution (taking the writer's schema into account when reading) is not yet implemented
 - Although recursively defined records (case classes) are supported, serializing all such instances is not.
 In particular, reading and writing cyclic object graphs is not supported.
 - Although records are supported (via case classes), only the case class's default constructor parameters are serialized.